thecodeteam/ecs-cf-service-broker/README.md

 Service plan can be changed using `update-service` command.
 Only a subset of service attributes are applied:
 * Buckets: quota and default retention
-* Namespaces: bucket qouta, ADO, compliance and domain group admins
+* Namespaces: bucket quota, retention policies, ADO, compliance and domain group admins

 More detailed instructions for using the broker in Cloud Foundry can be found in the [Tanzu Network ECS broker documentation](https://docs.pivotal.io/partners/ecs-service-broker/using.html).